 Removing these plants is complicated work that must be timed with plant life cycle stages.
 For example, wild parsnip plants can be mowed before they flower.
 However, if plants within the treatment area have seeds, then mowing exacerbates the problem by helping the plant spread.
 In order to improve management of these plants, we need to understand them better, especially the timing of their annual cycles.
-Join the effort to understand wild parsnip and Japanese knotweed by becoming a Pesky Plant Tracker.
-As a Tracker, you will learn to identify these plants, collect scientifically valuable information, and ultimately, help restore Minnesota environments.
+Join the effort to understand wild parsnip and Japanese knotweed by volunteering with Pesky Plant Trackers.
+Volunteer observers learn to identify these plants, collect scientifically valuable information, and ultimately, help restore Minnesota environments.

 Land managers who control invasive plants need to predict when plants flower, form seeds, go dormant, or enter other key phases.
 Making predictions is difficult because within a single species, individual plants develop at different rates depending on where they are and year-to-year variations in weather.
-Moreover, climate change causes observable shifts in plant phenology and this could be true for wild parsnip and Japanese knotweed.
-To improve our predictions, we need more observations, especially observations from many different places.
-Your observations will be analyzed by the Pesky Plants research team to create predictive models.
-Those models will be integrated into USPEST.org, where land managers can find out when to mow, apply herbicide, or take other control measures.
+Moreover, climate change causes observable shifts in plant phenology.

 How else are these plants being studied?

-Pesky Plant Trackers is part of a larger investigation into the phenology of wild parsnip and Japanese knotweed.
-Controlling these plants requires an understanding of how their growth varies with environmental conditions.
+By volunteering, you are part of a larger investigation into the phenology of wild parsnip and Japanese knotweed.
+Managing these plants requires an understanding of how their growth varies with environmental conditions.
 One way to build that understanding is to involve citizen scientists who share observations from many locations.
 A second way is to run experiments in controlled environments.
 The overarching research plan combines both approaches, and can be thought of as having three components:

 - Pesky Plant Trackers Citizen Science: Participants monitor plants growing in their local environments and share what they see using Nature's Notebook.

-- Common Gardens: The core team plants five "common gardens" at research facilities spread across Minnesota.
-Each site has a specialized volunteer, a Common Garden Observer, who monitors the plants and collects phenology data.
+- Field Sites: Researchers established five field experiments at facilities spread across Minnesota.
+Each site has a small team of Field Site Volunteers who monitor plants and collect phenology data.

-These three components allow us to build a robust, multidimensional understanding of wild parsnip and Japanese knotweed phenology.
+These three components allow researchers to build a robust, multidimensional understanding of wild parsnip and Japanese knotweed phenology.